fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_gt/sub/native/players/player.rst

+.. _target_native_gt_setup_player:
 Player
 """"""""""""""""""""""""""

 - **Setup a Player**

-    Setting up a player in a game in MLPro-GT-Native is very simple, as following:
+    Setting up a player for a game in MLPro-GT-Native is very simple, as following:

     .. code-block:: python